BACK TO MAIN STUFF SMITH PINK SUB PAGE

 p.13, sixth photo

-A sixth photo, here designated Photo 1a, is printed in
+A sixth photo is printed in

-Alan Govenar, Texas Blues: The Rise of a
+Alan Govenar, Texas Blues: The Rise of a Contemporary Sound (Texas, TAMU Press, 2008)

-It depicts the 1924 or 1925 ten-piece orchestra with Trent at the piano and a
+It depicts the 1924 or 1925 ten-piece orchestra with Trent at the piano and a further inset image of TrentÕs head

-All instruments are shown with Station WFAA microphone and the caption TrentŐs Adolphus Hotel Orchestra
+All instruments are shown with Station WFAA microphone and the caption TrentÕs Adolphus Hotel Orchestra

 The photo is courtesy Texas African American Photography Archive